cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 - Make xrdclcacheclean a daemon with systemd support
 - Add automatix connection de-multi-plexing if contention to storage servers is detected
 - Attaching large files which are not in the buffercache is slow.
 We should write a compacted journal index, when we detach and read it on attach in a single read
+- We should make a configuration variable, which allows to regularily dump cache statistics and reset counters.
+This is useful when the plug-in runs inside a proxy server.